nicolaxe/dlnactl/README.md

 ```
 dlnactl --scan-devices
 ```
-If a media file is passed as an argument argument, the file will be served on an HTTP server.
-The port to use for the server can be specified with `-p PORT`, if the port isn't set it is selected by the OS.
+If a media file is passed as an argument, the file will be served on an HTTP server.
+The port to use for the server can be specified with `-p PORT`, if the port isn't set, it is selected by the OS.
 ```
 dlnactl song.mp3 -p 8000 -d Tuner
 ```